Who can join the swim team?

 We recommend that swimmers have one or more pairs of goggles and a team suit.
 Some swimmers prefer to reserve the team suit for meets and wear a different suit for practices.
 Swimmers may want both tinted and untinted goggles if the particular season's schedule of away and home meets includes both outdoor and indoor pools.
 Darker/tinted goggles are especially helpful for meets at outdoor pools.
 With goggles, it's important to try on several brands and models to be sure your swimmer gets the best fit.
 Kickboards and fins are available at the Fowler Center for practices although some swimmers like to purchase their own.

 The Tigersharks team suit is available at First Place Athletics in Huntsville; a representative from First Place will visit Fowler Prior to the start of each season with team suits, practice suits, and goggles available for purchase.

 Can I help?

 Yes, please!
 Swim meets are true community events, and volunteers are key to a smooth and efficient swim meet.
 There are a variety of ways that you can help at each swim meet.
+In fact, volunteering is a requirement for your swimmer to participate in the season.
 More information on the types of jobs are available in the Parent Resources section of this website, and you can sign up to help via the website.

 I still have questions.
 Whom can I ask?